whobutsb/dotfiles/notes/vim.md

     nnoremap <C-K> <C-W><C-K>    " CTRL+k move up a split
     nnoremap <C-L> <C-W><C-L>    " CTRL+l move right a split
     nnoremap <C-H> <C-W><C-H>    " CTRL-h move left a split

+### Jumplist

+Allows you to jump back and forth in where you were in the file.

+- `Ctrl+o` - allows you to jump back to your last jump location
+- `Ctrl+i` - jump forward to the next location

 ## Vim Verbs